 Through our work with younger people we have been able to help reduce the number of deliberate fires we attend and help the police and other agencies to reduce antisocial behaviours.
 We also offer programmes that encourage young people into training, education and employment.
-We do this through the many initiatives we run and by 74% of young people who completed our Prince's Trust programme moved into education, employment or training within six months of graduating actively working with our partners and supporting charities.
+We do this through the many initiatives we run and by actively working with our partners and supporting charities.
 In 2019-20, 74% of young people who completed our Prince's Trust programme moved into education, employment or training within six months of graduating.
 In addition, we held 22 youth courses and engaged with 2,892 young people through our Junior Good Citizen events.